ngrink/tasker/README.md

 For a detailed description of the use of each command, use the --help flag.

+## Ideas of enhancement

+- Add deadlines to prioritize tasks
+- Add the ability to specify a list or range of tasks in commands

 ## Lisense
 This project is licensed under the terms of the **MIT** license.